LoyolaChicagoBooks/introcs-csharp/rst/rational.rst

 :repsrc:`test_rational/test_rational.cs`
 uses all the methods.
 We will see more advance ways to test Rational in :ref:`testing`.

+There is also a more convenient version of Rational, using advanced concepts, in :ref:`defining_operators`.

 Pictorial Playing Computer
 ---------------------------